ozoidemi/ePaper_guest_dashboard/README.md

 Here, load up all the entities into your HA's `configuration.yaml` file.

-You should see the following entries, each with a differnet number of elements:
+You should see the following entries, each with a different number of elements:

 1. `image_processing`.
 2. `input_select`.